microsoft/ComplianceUtility/Manuals/3.1.3/Manual-Win.md

 > **Note**
 >
-> Please note that the AIPService module does not support PowerShell 7.
-Therefore, unexpected errors may occur because the AIPService module run in compatibility mode.
+> The AIPService module does not support PowerShell 7.
+Therefore, unexpected errors may occur because the AIPService module is running in compatibility mode.

-### Microsoft Azure Information Protection cmdlets (optional) <a name="aip-cmdlets"></a>

-The Microsoft Azure Information Protection cmdlets are installed with the [Azure Information Protection client](https://www.microsoft.com/en-us/download/details.aspx?id=53018).
-Please ensure to have the latest version of the "AzureInformationProtection" cmdlets installed by checking its [client version release history](https://docs.microsoft.com/en-us/azure/information-protection/rms-client/unifiedlabelingclient-version-release-history).

-> **Note**
->
-> Please note that the Azure Information Protection cmdlets do not support PowerShell 7.
-Therefore, unexpected errors may occur because Azure Information Protection cmdlets run in compatibility mode.
+### Exchange Online PowerShell module <a name="exchange-online-module"></a>

+The Microsoft [Exchange Online PowerShell module](https://learn.microsoft.com/en-us/powershell/exchange/exchange-online-powershell-v2?view=exchange-ps#release-notes) is required to proceed the option [Labels and policies](#labels-and-policies) from the menu [COLLECT](#collect).

+If you do not have this module installed, the 'Unified Labeling Support Tool' will try to install the current version from [PowerShell Gallery](https://www.powershellgallery.com/packages/ExchangeOnlineManagement).

-### Microsoft Graph PowerShell modules (optional) <a name="graph-modules"></a>
+### Microsoft Graph PowerShell modules <a name="graph-modules"></a>

 The Microsoft [Graph PowerShell modules](https://www.powershellgallery.com/packages/Microsoft.Graph) are required to proceed the option [User license details](#user-license-details) from the [COLLECT](#collect) menu.